nunu1995/LGMcRec/README.md

 ---

 ### **Contact**
-If you encounter any issues or have suggestions for improvement, please open an issue or contact the maintainers directly.
+If you encounter any issues or have suggestions for improvement, please contact me!